-Pursuant to Order 9, rule 16 of the ROC 2021, any party can apply for the court to strike out or amend any pleading on the grounds that it: (a) discloses no reasonable cause of action or defence; (b) is an abuse of process of the court; or (c) is in the interests of justice to do so.
+Pursuant to Order 9, rule 16 of the ROC 2021, any party can apply for the court to strike out or amend any or a part of any pleading on the ground that it: (a) discloses no reasonable cause of action or defence; (b) is an abuse of process of the court; or (c) is in the interests of justice to do so.
 The threshold for striking out is high and will generally be granted only when the pleading is legally or factually unsustainable.